retr0Sys/retr0Sys/README.md

 I'm Thiago, passionate about technology and innovation.
 Feel free to see the repositories and DM for any issue or recommendation.
 Peace. <br>

-<br>💻 Student of Computer Science Education<br>📱 PC Repair and Maintenance Technician<br>🖨️ Advanced Professional PC Operator<br>🔋 Accounting Administrative Assistant<br>
+<br>💻 Student of Computer Science Educator<br>📱 PC Repair and Maintenance Technician<br>🖨️ Advanced Professional PC Operator<br>🔋 Accounting Administrative Assistant<br>

 ## 🌐 Socials: